Why 1404 Exists

 The Motive

-So these companies do what they can.
-They buy SaaS tools.
-They hire consultants who leave.
-They duct-tape systems together with Zapier and prayer.
-And the gap between what their operations could be and what their operations are gets wider every year.
+So these companies do what they can — buy SaaS tools, hire consultants who leave, connect things together with Zapier and hope it holds.
+The gap between what their operations could be and what they actually are gets wider every year.
+1404 exists because that gap doesn't have to be there.

 The Mechanism